amberframework/docs/getting-started/quick-start.md

 amber watch
 ```

+The `watch` commands will keep observing for file changes within the project and recompiling the application.

 ## 6. Use your brand new web application!

 Open any browser and goto [http://localhost:3000](http://localhost:3000) You should see a home page load and “Pets” in the nav bar.
-If you click on the “Pets” link, you should be able to perform all 7 RESTful actions for the “pets” resource.
+If you click on the “Pets” link, you should be able to perform all seven RESTful actions for the “pets” resource.

 ## 7. Deploy your web application